 Risks are always present, and no matter how careful you are, accidents can happen at gigs.

 Band insurance can protect you from incidents like these and more, so you don’t have to worry about paying for medical bills, property damage, and legal expenses out of pocket.
-This coverage is designed to protect you so you can focus on the music and rocking out the crowds at your gigs in peace.
+This coverage is designed to protect you so you can focus on the music and rock out with peace of mind.

 Frequently Asked Questions (FAQs) About Choosing Band Names